J-Pouch versus having a colostomy

 VeritasSeeker

 I'm 41.
-I had a total colectomy for UC at 38.
-I ultimately decided against the J pouch, and I have had an ileostomy now for 2.5 years.
-My reasons against the J pouch centered primarily on the literature, which suggested that I had a very high chance of dealing with chronic pouchitis.
+Had a total colectomy for UC at 38.
+I ultimately decided against the J pouch and I have had an ileostomy now for 2.5 years.
+My reasons against the J pouch centered primarily in the literature which suggested that I had a very high chance of dealing with chronic pouchitis.
 I simply never wanted to feel the urge to go again.
 I have had no issues with the ostomy.
-I am a commercial pilot, I skydive, etc. There is literally nothing I can't do due to the ostomy.
-I found the products that work for me, and I never looked back.
+I am a commercial pilot, I skydive, etc. Literally nothing I can't do due to the ostomy.
+I found the products that work for me and I never looked back.

 stevebeme